 Grenada, in the Caribbean sea is the most southern of the Windward Islands and is home to rainforests, plunging gorges and dormant volcanoes.
 Grenada is a strikingly beautiful island, with plenty of unspoiled beaches and the historic capital, St George’s, a charming harbor town with botanical gardens and Fort George.

-Grenada, the most southerly of the Windward Islands, is of volcanic origin divided by a central mountain range.
+Grenada is of volcanic origin divided by a central mountain range.
 Tropical rainforests, gorges and the stunning beauty of dormant volcanoes make this undeveloped landscape a fascinating and diverse one to explore.
-In the capital, St George's, a picturesque inner harbour with 18th Century warehouses and restaurants, the botanical gardens and Fort George (built by the French in 1705) all add to island’s rich character.
-With lots of small, secluded and luxurious hotels to choose from, guests can escape from other holidaymakers and more developed beach resorts.
+In the capital, St George's, a picturesque inner harbor with 18th century warehouses and restaurants, the botanical gardens and Fort George (built by the French in 1705) all add to island’s rich character.
+With lots of small, secluded and luxurious hotels to choose from, guests can escape from other vacationmakers and more developed beach resorts.
 Scott Dunn’s highlights for Grenada:

 - Explore some of Grenada’s brilliant yet underrated beaches, and be sure to visit Morne Rouge Bay, a calm and secluded beach with no shops or watersports-the perfect place for a quite afternoon in the sun.

 - For relaxed island life at its best, visit the tiny island of Petit Martinique which is just one mile in diameter, and a perfect place to escape from other tourists.